4GeeksAcademy/cybersecurity-syllabus/semana-1/communication-and-networking.md

 ---
-title: "Communication & Networking".
+title: "Communication & Networking"
 subtitle: "Explore the fundamentals of computer networks, from different types to key protocols and essential devices.
 Learn more about IP addresses, routers, and switches!"
-tags: ["networking"]
+tags: ["networking", "cybersecurity"]
 authors: ["blindma1den", "lorenagubaira"]

 ---